-- (a) If, pursuant to Section R-15, either the parties have directly appointed arbitrators, or the arbitrators have been appointed by the AAA and the parties have authorized those arbitrators to appoint a chairperson within a specified time and no appointment is made within that time or any agreed extension, the AAA may appoint the chairperson. - (b) If no period of time is specified for appointment of the chairperson and the party-appointed arbitrators or the parties do not make the appointment within 14 calendar days from the date of the appointment of the last party-appointed arbitrator, the AAA may appoint the chairperson. - (c) If the parties have agreed that their party-appointed arbitrators shall appoint the chairperson from the National Construction Panel, the AAA shall furnish to the party-appointed arbitrators, in the manner provided in Section R-14, a list selected from the National Construction Panel, and the appointment of the chairperson shall be made as provided in that Section.
+- (a) If, pursuant to Rule R-15, either the parties have directly appointed arbitrators, or the arbitrators have been appointed by the AAA and the parties have authorized those arbitrators to appoint a chairperson within a specified time and no appointment is made within that time or any agreed extension, the AAA may appoint the chairperson. - (b) If no period of time is specified for appointment of the chairperson and the party-appointed arbitrators or the parties do not make the appointment within 14 calendar days from the date of the appointment of the last party-appointed arbitrator, the AAA may appoint the chairperson. - (c) The chairperson shall be appointed from the AAA National Construction Panel, unless the parties agree otherwise, and the AAA shall furnish to the partyappointed arbitrators, in the manner provided in Rule R-14, a list selected from the AAA National Construction Panel, and the appointment of the chairperson shall be made as provided in that Rule.